newrelic-experimental/nr-account-migration/README.md

 ####  16) (optional) python3 store_policy_entity_map.py

-usage: store_policy_entity_map.py [-h] --sourceAccount SOURCEACCOUNT --sourceApiKey SOURCEAPIKEY --useLocal
+usage: store_policy_entity_map.py [-h] --sourceAccount SOURCEACCOUNT [--sourceRegion SOURCEREGION]  --sourceApiKey SOURCEAPIKEY --useLocal

 Builds a mapping from APM, Browser, and Mobile applications and APM key transactions to and from alert policies for any policies which contain